MerrickMath/MerrickMath.github.io-BioStats/index.md

 ---

 Many of the challenges will require the use of R Studio.
 If you want to download this on your home computer you must first download base R <a href="https://www.r-project.org"> here </a> and then use <a href="https://rstudio.com/products/rstudio/download/"> this link </a> to download R Stuido.
 This can be a little confusing.
 I can give you a more thourough explanation in class.
-If you want to try on your own I encourage you to get your parents to help install the program at home.
-Haveing R Studio installed will be **extremely helpful**, as it will allow you to conduct analysis from home.

-What Data are you interested in exploring?
-LET ME KNOW!

 ---